-Bard College Political Studies majors have an impact in the classroom and beyond.
+Bard College Politics majors have an impact in the classroom and beyond.
 They do thought-provoking original research, contribute to civic life, and go on to make their mark after graduation.

 Bard senior Ava Mazzye and David Goodman, president of the Andrew Goodman Foundation.
 Photo courtesy the Andrew Goodman Foundation

 Bard Senior Ava Mazzye: Taking a Stand for Voting Rights

 Bard College senior and Political Studies major Ava Mazzye is a tireless advocate for voting rights.
 In June 2019, the Andrew Goodman Foundation honored Ava with the Hidden Heroes Award.
 She was recognized for her work as part of a team in the fall 2018 semester that registered over 400 students to vote, hosted 26 events, and engaged over 550 people on Election Day.
 Ava also helped to inform the community about polling place accessibility, continued dialogues about a polling place relocation effort, and advocated for legislation that aims to require polling places on campus in New York State.
 Ava is the director of [email protected], a student voting rights project connected with Bard's Center for Civic Engagement.
 Ava also serves as a member of the Fiscal Committee in student government and as a Lead Peer Counselor.

 Bard Alum Harper Zacharias ’19: Transforming the Education Environment for Trans Students